AreaLayer/Nostr-App-Store/README.md

 - Developer publish on event or relay the app
 - The others relays accept and client main reconized the event
 - App is published
+- User can download the app via APK

 ## Roadmap